chunky-dev/docs/ChunkyDocs/docs/getting_started/installing.md

 Click the "Update to New Version" button to start downloading the required files.
 When the download process has completed you can either click on "Launch Chunky" or "Close".
 If you click on "Close" you would need to click on "Launch" in the main Chunky Launcher window to launch Chunky.

+## Snapshot builds
+By default, the launcher will download _stable_ releases of Chunky.
+If you want to get the latest features and bug fixes (and maybe some new bugs or incomplete features), you can enable the "Download snapshots" option in the "Advanced Settings" panel.
+The next time you check for updates, the launcher will download the latest Chunky snapshot.

+The snapshots are automatically built every day from the [master branch](https://github.com/chunky-dev/chunky/commits/master).
+Some plugins may not work with Chunky snapshots while some plugins may even require a certain snapshot (or later versions).

+## Troubleshooting
+If the launcher does not download the latest version or new snapshots, check the "Update Site" in the "Advanced Settings" panel.
+The URL changed with Chunky 2.1, so make sure it is set to `https://chunkyupdate.lemaik.de/`.
+If you have used Chunky 1.x, it may still be set to llbit's update site.
+You can keep using that if you want to use Chunky 1.4.5[^2].

+[^2]: As of Chunky 2.4.0, which supports Minecraft 1.2.1 (i.e. pre-flattening worlds), you probably don't need the old version anymore.